Lost-Outpost/sovngarde/GAMEPLAY.md

 ## Alternate Start - Live Another Life - Septimus Edition

-By default, Septimus uses the traditional Skyrim opening scene with you as a prisoner riding on a carriage to your intended execution.
-Septimus includes a customized version of [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272), which you can optionally use MO2 to enable if you wish to start your Septimus journey on a different path.
+Septimus includes a customized version of [Alternate Start - Live Another Life](https://www.nexusmods.com/skyrimspecialedition/mods/272), which you can use to start your Septimus journey on a different path than the traditional cart ride.

 ## Gameplay